Help Center

 What is Sharelet?+

-Sharelet is a marketplace for shared housing — rooms, sublets, and shared homes — with verified people only.
+Sharelet is a housing marketplace for rooms, sublets, shared homes, and entire apartments, where every host is ID-verified before their place is shown.
 Search, messaging, viewings, the lease, the deposit, and rent all happen in the app so your identity and money stay protected end to end.

 What's the difference between a seeker and a host?+